berthubert/trifecta/README.md

    `/local-db` in the container
  * --rnd-admin-password creates an admin user with a random password (which it prints for you)
+ * For security reasons, trifecta binds to 127.0.0.1 by default, but podman/docker can't see that

 When running with Docker, pass `--init` to `docker run` so that signals are handled correctly.